- What is a Write-Off

 On your UK Cartell Car Check, the write-off details are recorded under the ‘Damage’ field.
 If your report shows ‘Damage – NO’ then the vehicle has no write-off information.
 If the report shows ‘Damage – Yes’ then the information on that write off will show under the Damage field on your UK report and will display the category of write off.

 Write-off information that Cartell and other car history websites hold are obtained from the NVDF (National Vehicle and Driver Files).
 The insurance companies upload their information to the NVDF files and Cartell uploads this information onto our database.
 Cartell also displays write-off records which have been made available to us by insurers.
 Pursuant to Road Traffic Act 2016, pt 2, when it commences, insurers in Ireland will be obligated to provide NVDF with Cat A and Cat B write-offs, i.e. those write-offs which are a danger to the public and beyond repair.
+From time-to-time records for vehicles which have been self-insured and written-off are made available to Cartell.
+Vehicles which are self-insured and written off are often those which are insured by a company, e.g. a fleet-hire company, and where the records have been released by that company to Cartell.
 Back to top ↑

 When a write-off record is made available to Cartell, it automatically gets uploaded to the Cartell database.
 As this information is supplied by third parties, inaccuracies can occur when the information is made available.
 Cartell cannot be held responsible for the accuracy of the information supplied.
 Please refer to Cartell’s Terms and Conditions for further information.
 It is a very small number that are uploaded with inaccuracies so the write-off data is generally very accurate.